 Automatic Repeat Request – ARQ

-An automatic repeat request is a form of a message displayed in case of an error.
-It’s prominent in the two-way communication system—a plethora or group of error control protocols.
+An automatic repeat request is a message displayed in case of an error.
+It’s prominent in the two-way communication system, which has many error control protocols.
 The protocols exist in the data link layer and transport layer of the OSI (Open system interconnection) model.

 How does the ARQ work?

-This protocol’s core purpose is to ensure the acknowledgment of receiving the receiver’s message before the time out occurs.
-Time out refers to the period before which the message must be sent to the sender to confirm its delivery.
-In case the timeout condition arises, the receiver will not receive the confirmation.
-Also, this will prompt the sender to send the message again.
-The process continues until the non-corrupted, and the whole packet is transmitted across the network.
+This protocol’s core purpose is to ensure the acknowledgment of receiving the receiver’s message before the Timeout occurs.
+Timeout refers to the period before the message must be sent to the sender to confirm its delivery.
+If the timeout situation arises, the receiver will not receive the confirmation, prompting the sender to send the message again.
+The process continues until the packet is non-corrupt and the whole packet is transmitted across the network.

 Applications of the ARQ Protocol